get-translated/ios-sdk/README.md

 ## 🔑 Getting Your API Key

-Get your API key from your project settings.
+Get your API key from your [dashboard](https://www.gettranslated.ai/home/).
+Don't have an account?
+[Sign up for free](https://www.gettranslated.ai/signup/).

 ## 📋 Requirements